Banuke/QR-Reader/README.md

  2. Pass the data to Print function embedded in the POS terminal
  3. Button in camera view activity to turn ON/OFF flash

-General Info
+General Info:

-All required activity java files are in the path "QR-Reader/Barcode-Reader-master/app/src/main/java/com/notbytes/barcodereader"
+- All required activity java files are in the path "QR-Reader/Barcode-Reader-master/app/src/main/java/com/notbytes/barcodereader"

-MainActivity.java - Consists of two buttons to launch the scanning activity or manual entry activity. onActivityResult() contains the barcode read result function.
+- MainActivity.java - Consists of two buttons to launch the scanning activity or manual entry activity. onActivityResult() contains the barcode read result function.

-ManualEntryActivity.java - Displays the manual entry form view (includes the layout XML)
+- ManualEntryActivity.java - Displays the manual entry form view (includes the layout XML)

-ResultViewActivity.java - Displays the automatic capture results view (includes the layout XML)
+- ResultViewActivity.java - Displays the automatic capture results view (includes the layout XML)

-tourType.java and CountriesDetails.java consist of list of strings (array lists) that is called to publish the spinner as of current version.
+- tourType.java and CountriesDetails.java consist of list of strings (array lists) that is called to publish the spinner as of current version.

-Suggestions
+Suggestions:

 - Create a java file to read the JSON file in the URL (http://dev-agra.mpulsesandbox.com/api/getCountries) and add to an arraylist.
 Maker sure to capture both countrycode and countryname.

 - Replace the current spinner assignment in both ManualEntryActivity.java and ResultViewActivity.java to read the above arraylist